mixxxdj/manual/source/chapters/user_interface.rst

                :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

 **EQ Knobs**
-  The low, mid, and high knobs allow you to change the filters of the audio.
+  The low, mid, and high EQ knobs allow you to change the filters of the audio.
   This allows you to selectively reduce or boost certain frequency ranges of the audio.